jessemonroy650/easy-sensors/SlideDeck2.md

 WiFi on, wired connection, no sd            |     | 277	    |
 WiFi on, wired connection, no sd, max. load |     | 315     |

 Disabling the WiFi on the board saves ~20mA

+Typical mobile phone battery is 800mA - 2000mA

 ----
 ## Phonegap Overview ##

 - HTML5